Ankle Sprains

 Diagnosis

-How to know if you have sprained your ankle
+How do I know if I have sprained my ankle?

 If you have recently twisted your foot and rolled onto your ankle and it is now feeling painful, weak or unstable, then there is a chance that you have sprained the ankle ligaments.
-If that’s the case, it’s important that you have your ankle seen and properly rehabilitated.
+If that’s the case, it’s important that you have your ankle examined so you can start on the right rehabilitation.

 Should I see a podiatrist for a sprained ankle?